Inspiration to Keep You Writing

 "In order to retrieve your creativity, you need to find it." ~ Julia Cameron

-Yet, it was the written journaling that helped me cognitively sort and understand the various voices inside my head that were conflicted.
-By sorting out all of the different sides of myself, I was able to calm myself, unravel my emotional pain, and become more clear and inspired in my thinking.
+Yet, it was the written journaling that helped me cognitively sort and understand the various voices inside my head.
+By sorting out all of the different sides of myself that were conflicted, I was able to calm myself, unravel my emotional pain, and become more clearly inspired in my thinking.